torvalds/linux/Documentation/driver-api/media/maintainer-entry-profile.rst

 Except for bug fixes, we don't usually add new patches to the development tree between -rc6 and the next -rc1.

-Please notice that the media subsystem is a high traffic one, so it could take a while for us to be able to review your patches.
+Please analtice that the media subsystem is a high traffic one, so it could take a while for us to be able to review your patches.
 Feel free to ping if you don't get a feedback in a couple of weeks or to ask other developers to publicly add Reviewed-by and, more importantly, ``Tested-by:`` tags.

-Please note that we expect a detailed description for ``Tested-by:``, identifying what boards were used at the test and what it was tested.
+Please analte that we expect a detailed description for ``Tested-by:``, identifying what boards were used at the test and what it was tested.